I didn’t launch Cubillos.com because I needed a hobby.

 I fell into journalism almost by accident.

-I started out writing obituaries at The Daily Californian.
+I started writing obituaries at The Daily Californian.
 Then came a front-page story on the eve of the first Gulf War, and something clicked.
-The ink.
 The pressure.
 The responsibility.
-From that moment on, journalism stopped being work.
+The realization that words matter because people make decisions based on what they believe to be true.

 It became part of me.